Skip to main content

 What Counts as “Salary” for Gratuity?

-If your CTC is ₹15L but only 30% is basic (₹4.5L), your gratuity is calculated on ₹4.5L, not ₹15L.
-Employers who structure CTC with low basic components (to save on PF and gratuity costs) shortchange employees on both retirement benefits.
+Here’s why this matters: if your CTC is ₹15L but only 30% is basic (₹4.5L), your gratuity is calculated on ₹4.5L — not ₹15L.
+Companies that structure CTC with low basic components save money on both PF and gratuity at the employee’s long-term expense.

-Rule of thumb: Negotiate for basic salary to be at least 40-50% of your CTC during salary negotiations.
-The long-term impact on gratuity + PF is significant.
+If you’re negotiating salary, push for basic to be at least 40–50% of CTC.
+The compounding impact on gratuity and PF over a 10–15 year career is significant.

 Gratuity is payable within 30 days of it becoming due (usually your last working day).
-If the employer delays, they owe you simple interest at the prescribed rate (currently 10% per annum) from the due date until actual payment.
+If the employer delays beyond that, they owe you simple interest at 10% per annum from the due date.

-If the employer refuses to pay, file a claim with the Controlling Authority (Labour Commissioner) under the Act within 90 days.
-The authority can force payment with penalty.
+If the employer refuses, file a claim with the Controlling Authority (the Labour Commissioner in your jurisdiction) within 90 days.
+The authority can order payment with penalty.

-- Willful damage to employer’s property (forfeiture up to extent of damage)
+1. Willful damage to employer’s property — forfeiture limited to the extent of damage

-- Termination for disorderly conduct or violence (full forfeiture)
+2. Termination for disorderly conduct or violence — full forfeiture

-- Termination for an offense involving moral turpitude during employment (full forfeiture)
+3. Termination for an offense involving moral turpitude during employment — full forfeiture

-Resignation, layoffs, retrenchment, and routine performance terminations do not forfeit gratuity.
-This is a protection many employees don’t know about.
+Importantly: resignation, layoffs, retrenchment, and routine performance terminations do not forfeit gratuity.
+Many employees don’t know this — and some employers count on that.

 Common Mistakes

-- Resigning at 4 years 11 months.
-Even one day under 5 years and many employers deny gratuity.
-Check your company’s policy before resigning.
+1. Resigning at 4 years 11 months.
+Even a single day under 5 years and many employers deny gratuity entirely.
+Check your company’s policy before submitting your notice.

-- Thinking gratuity is calculated on CTC.
-It’s calculated on basic salary, which is typically 30-50% of CTC.
-Your actual gratuity is smaller than most online calculators show.
+2. Thinking gratuity is based on CTC.
+It’s calculated on basic salary — typically 30–50% of CTC.
+The actual payout is smaller than most online calculators suggest.

-- Assuming it carries over between employers.
-Gratuity resets with each new employer.
-The 5-year clock restarts.
+3. Assuming it carries over between employers.
+Gratuity resets completely with each new employer.
+The 5-year clock starts fresh on day one of the new job.

 Use Our Gratuity Calculator

-Our Gratuity Calculator handles the 15/26 formula, rounding rules, and the ₹20L exemption cap.
-Compare job offers with our Compare Job Offers tool which includes gratuity as part of total compensation — an angle most “package comparison” tools ignore.
+Our Gratuity Calculator handles the 15/26 formula, rounding rules, and the ₹20L exemption correctly.
+For a fuller picture, try our Compare Job Offers tool — it includes gratuity as part of total compensation, which most comparison tools ignore entirely.